 The Linear Trail is 3.8 miles and mildly trafficked.
 This point-to-point trail offers explorers excellent river views.
 The surface of this trail is composed of crushed limestone.
 Hikers are welcome year-round, of all skill levels.

-Mushroom Rock Trail is a 0.2-mile, lightly traveled loop trail, located on five acres.
+Mushroom Rock State Park is a 0.2-mile, lightly traveled loop trail, located on five acres.
 The small nature trail features several unique rock formations, some of which appear as large mushrooms.
 The largest rock mushroom formation measures about 25 feet in diameter.
 The trail is primarily used for hiking, walking, nature trips, and birding, and is accessible year-round.

 The Southeast Kansas Nature Center at Schermerhorn Park offers both wooded and grass trails, with trails leading to Schermerhorn Cave.
 The cave is home to grotto salamanders, dark-sided salamanders, cave salamanders, and the gray belly salamander.
 Rare species of mussels, the Neosho Mucket and Rabbitsfoot can be found near the Spring River areas.
 The park is open Monday thru Friday and closed on Sundays.